 The art was fantastic.
 The movie's style is a mix of Final Fantasy and Kingdom Hearts, with heavy anime influence, specially in humor scenes.
 Overall, visually speaking, the battles were very well done.
 The first appearance of Aiolia created an epic atmosphere.
 They changed visuals for a lot of characters, Milo even changing gender.
 I received this all with a positive reaction.
 Unfortunately, the fights are really short because the movie doesn't have time and the story needs to go on.

 The same can be said about the sounds effects.
 Ambient and movement sounds were very good and matched what we consider an AAA production.

 Being honest, I don't think this movie was bad.
 I enjoyed it.
 But its pretty clear you can't tell a story like this in one hour and half, and the move suffers from its stupidly fast peace.
 I would love to see this universe of Saint Seiya in another format like a CG series, even with lower production value.
-But, at the end, is an 'original' story that can't explain itself.read more
+But, in the end, its an 'original' story that can't explain itself and feels too rushed.

 As a huge fan of the original series of Saint Seiya, I was really expecting something incredible before watching it.
 But now that I think about it, when was the last time Toei made something good?

 But let's get to the point, this movie isn't really faithful to the original story.

 As expected from a 90-minutes movie, it skips a lot of content (only 5 fights against the gold saints), and needs to adds some bullshit to tie it together.

 The movie is really fast-paced and in the end the story doesn't make much sense.

 die-hard fans, but it's also so fast that it can't really pander to those who are new to Saint Seiya.